dan-dc25/daily-notes-java-react/WeekOne/DayOne.md

 Story pointing allows teams to keep track of the progress (velocity) of their sprint/project, and create burndown charts

 Burndown Charts: A burndown chart shows the amount of work that has been completed in an epic or sprint, and the total work remaining.
-Burndown charts are used to predict your team's likelihood of completing their work in the time available.
+They are used to predict your team's likelihood of completing their work in the time available.

 When assigning story points, it should be a team discussion, that includes consideration of Risk, Complexity, and Repetition of the user story

 It is also recommended to use a number fib sequence:

-1: "trivial"
+- 1: "trivial"
-2: "easy"
+- 2: "easy"
-3: "medium"
+- 3: "medium"
-5: "difficult"
+- 4: "difficult"

-Scrum Ceremonies:
+## Scrum Ceremonies:

-meetings used during the life cylce of the sprint in a project
+Meetings used during the life cylce of the sprint in a project

-Sprint Planning:
+## Sprint Planning:

-Include the entire dev team, scrum master, product owner Happen before every sprint
+- Include the entire dev team, scrum master, product owner
+- Happens before every sprint
-Determine the scope, goals, and metrics of the sprint Daily Standup/Scrum:
+- Determines the scope, goals, and metrics of the sprint

+## Daily Standup/Scrum:

-This is a daily meeting lead by the scrum master
+- This is a daily meeting lead by the scrum master
-Takes aprox.
+- Takes aprox.
 15 minutes
-Everyone tells what they are working on, what they are stuck on, and their goals for the day Sprint Review:
+- Everyone tells what they are working on, what they are stuck on, and their goals for the day

+## Sprint Review:

-Everyone is invited to this meeting
+- Everyone is invited to this meeting
-Review what the team accomplished at the end of a sprint Gain feedback
+- Review what the team accomplished at the end of a sprint
+- Gain feedback

-Sprint Retro:
+## Sprint Retro:

 Scrum master reviews the metric, and assess any ineffiencies Plan to make improvemtents as a team